emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 The `datarows` field shows the number of documents deleted.

-### PPL &ndash; Piped Processing Language
+### PPL - Piped Processing Language

-Piped Processing Language (PPL) is a query language that lets you use pipe (`|`) syntax to explore, discover, and query data stored in Energy Logserver.
+Piped Processing Language (PPL) is a query language that lets you use pipe (`|`) syntax to explore, discover, and query data stored in ITRS Log Analytics.

-To quickly get up and running with PPL, use **Query Workbench** in Energy Logserver Dashboards.
-To learn more, see [Workbench](https://opensearch.org/docs/latest/search-plugins/sql/workbench/).
+To quickly get up and running with PPL, use **SQL** in ITRS Log Analytics Dashboards.

 The PPL syntax consists of commands delimited by the pipe character (`|`) where data flows from left to right through each pipeline.